Introduction

 Step 4.

-Click Download CSR then select the certificate purpose and Click Download CSR.
+Click Download CSR then choose the certificate purpose and Click Download CSR.

 It is possible to use the local CA or an External CA like VeriSign in order to get the CSR (File downloaded in the previous step) signed.

-This example shows configuration steps for a Microsoft Windows Server-based CA. If you are using a different CA or an external CA go to Step 5.
+This example shows configuration steps for a Microsoft Windows Server-based CA. If you use a different CA or an external CA go to Step 5.

 Log into https://<windowsserveripaddress>/certsrv/